University of East London

 Qualifications:

-Applicants must hold an honours degree of 2:1 class or above.
+Applicants must have an honours degree of 2:1 class or above.

-Applicants with a conversion diploma/MSc must have a 2:1 class or better in their first degree, and equivalent results or better in the conversion programme.
+Applicants with a conversion diploma/MSc must have a 2:1 class or above in their first degree, and equivalent results or better in the conversion programme.

 Please see our Entry Requirements page for more information.